Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Chances are you’ll see moose along the way.
 They pop out of the woods quite unexpectedly – in fact one fellow in our group was followed down the highway by a moose but never even knew it!

-By cycling and exploring this barren yet beautiful section of Newfoundland you will come away with a new appreciation of the land, the history and the people.
+By cycling the Viking Trail and exploring this barren yet beautiful section of Newfoundland you will come away with a new appreciation of the land, the history and the people.

 A Newfoundland moose can be seen often while biking the Viking Trail